10 Best Petiscos in Lisbon: Must-Try Portuguese Small Plates

 You can get salgados at pretty much any bar or pastry shop, as well as from quiosques (kiosks) and street vendors.
 They make for the perfect snack to hold you over until your next meal or a bite-sized appetizer before the main event.
 In some restaurants, you can find them as entrées.

-Versailles isn’t just one of the best places to try custard tarts in Lisbon—it’s also legendary for its croquetes and other salgados like rissóis and pastéis de bacalhau.
+📍 Where to Find Them: Versailles isn’t just one of the best places to try custard tarts in Lisbon—it’s also legendary for its croquetes and other salgados like rissóis and pastéis de bacalhau.

 Close up of a plate of fried salt cod croquettes with toothpicks sticking out of them.

-Portuguese salt cod croquettes are just delicious.
+Casa Montaña’s salt cod croquettes are a local favorite.

 Tremoços